-The Gospels plainly tell us that the day on which the women discovered that Jesus’ tomb was empty was Sunday morning.
-The Gospels say that the women came to the tomb "at dawn on the first day of the week" (Matthew 28:1), "very early on the first day of the week" (Mark 16:2), "on the first day of the week, very early in the morning" (Luke 24:1), or "early on the first day of the week, while it was still dark" (John 20:1).
-To summarize, the women came to the tomb around dawn on the "first day of the week" (or Sunday), and found it empty.
+The Gospels tell us that the day on which the women discovered that Jesus’ tomb was empty was Sunday morning.
+The Gospels say that the women came to the tomb “at dawn on the first day of the week” (Matthew 28:1), “very early on the first day of the week” (Mark 16:2), “on the first day of the week, very early in the morning” (Luke 24:1), or “early on the first day of the week, while it was still dark” (John 20:1).
+The women came to the tomb around dawn on the “first day of the week” (or Sunday), and found it empty.
 It appears from these accounts that Jesus was raised sometime during the early hours of Sunday morning.

-The following question remains: On what day of the week was Jesus crucified and buried in the tomb?
+The question remains: On what day of the week was Jesus crucified and buried in the tomb?
 Those who believe Jesus was crucified on Wednesday refer to Matthew 12:40.
-This verse has Jesus saying: "For as Jonah was three days and three nights in the belly of a huge fish, so the Son of Man will be three days and three nights in the heart of the earth."
+This verse has Jesus saying: “For as Jonah was three days and three nights in the belly of a huge fish, so the Son of Man will be three days and three nights in the heart of the earth.”
 Proponents of a Wednesday crucifixion say that this statement means Jesus was exactly three days and three nights – or 72 hours – in the grave.
 Thus he was buried near sunset Wednesday evening and resurrected Saturday evening.